Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [x] security: check if i need the JMSSerializerBundle or if the serializer component is enough (if autowiring runs well, why not): **I prefer to use Symfony serializer, it's enough**
 - [ ] db: have a lookAt the HauteLookAliceBundle to help in the creation of real fixtures during tests (instead of generating a new test.db which could be long)
 - [ ] api: try https://github.com/overblog/GraphQLBundle instead of ApiPlatform to try nested query/mutations (resolver are not auto-generated)
+- [ ] quality: use a server logger for both JS and PHP (and also maybe HTTP, DB, MessageQueuing, ...), it will helps to improve quality of the app by identifing users system/browser and most current errors (Sentry or other service must be tested https://www.slant.co/options/964/alternatives/~sentry-alternatives)

 * improve this tutorial with ~~an API Route built with Api platform (without DB)~~ and install the vue-generator from api-platform for a crud sample
 * manage Entity orphanRemoval / CASCADE onDelete